yangning1123/Simix/README.md

 # Simix
-An Operating System like Minix
+# An Operating System like Minix
+Just for fun